01 January Topics

 Uncommon Sense – In 1776, a pamphlet was published anonymously.

-January 11: You Betcha – In 1569, the first state sponsored lottery is held at St. Paul’s Cathedral in London.
+January 11: You Betcha – In 1569, the first state sponsored lottery was held at St. Paul’s Cathedral in London.

 Kingsland – In 1917, an explosion at a munitions factory took place.